A more precise look at your metabolism

 → HOMA-IR = (Fasting insulin x Fasting blood glucose) / 22.5

-An elevated HOMA index indicates impaired insulin action, often long before blood sugar levels rise or diabetes is diagnosed .
+An elevated HOMA index indicates impaired insulin action, often long before blood sugar rises or diabetes is diagnosed.

 What do the HOMA index values indicate?